OriginFinancial/frontend-take-home-assignment/README.md

-# Origin React Frontend Challenge
+# Origin Frontend Take Home Assignment

 Origin is a platform that helps employees to organizate their financial life.
 One key of financial organization is plan your saving goals as go to college, throw a wedding party, take some time off and other goals.
 With that the user can save money to keep his financial life on track.